Last Updated March 29, 2021

 Well, MONTHS passed and I was still in the same spot.
-I finally decided to invest in myself and get professional help instead of keep spinning my wheels trying to figure this thing on my own.
+I finally decided to invest in myself and get professional help instead of keep spinning my wheels trying to figure this thing out on my own.
 It was the BEST decision I made for my financial future.

 I bought tools to make a budget that FINALLY worked for me.
 That lead to me being able to pay off my debt and save more money.
 I also paid to learn from financial experts about making a financial plan, how to invest my money, and grow my wealth.
 This lead to me being financially free in 6 short years!

 Sometimes I wonder would I be where I am today if it didn’t invest in myself.
 I also wonder if I could’ve achieved my goals MUCH faster if I had decided to invest in myself from the beginning.

 But I know I’m not the only one who chooses not to spend money on something that could change your life—like a fitness coach, more education, or investment idea.
 We get so wrapped up in trying to penny-pinch that we forget about the big picture.